 - They both come with a travel charger.
 However, the DiamondClean travelling case has a more premium look and feel to it

-The Philips Sonicare DiamondClean comes with a USB charging capability which the 6100 does not have.
+The Sonicare 9700 comes with a USB charging capability which the 6100 does not have.
 The DiamondClean has a charging glass which is unavailable in the ProtectiveClean.
-The DiamondClean has five cleaning modes compared to the three cleaning modes in the 6100.
+The DiamondClean has five cleaning modes compared to the three cleaning modes in the Sonicare 6100.

 The DiamondClean comes with at least 2 brushing heads which is unlike the 6100 that only comes with one brush head.
 DiamondClean comes in 4 colors while the 6100 comes in 5 colors